We move the intelligence of the system to the moment where care happens.

 A 62-year-old Louisiana NOW waiver recipient with profound ID, asthma, and a severe shellfish allergy.
 Three months of progress notes.
 Zero condition-specific observations.
 Zero allergy checks.
 Every shift documented as "Good — because he's smiling."

 This is not an outlier.
-Cura's Plan-Driven Service Validation closes this gap at the point of care — with structured wellness assessments, voice-guided clinical prompts, and timestamped medication verification.
+Cura's Plan-Driven Service Validation closes this gap at the point of care — with structured wellness observations, voice-guided observational prompts, and timestamped medication verification.

 See the Full Evidence →Today